carlosschults/100-days-of-code/log.md

 # 100 Days Of Code - Log

 For the first project, I'm going to be working on a small guard-clauses library written with C#.
-The goal is to reach productivity on dotnet core, as well as learn how to create and publish a Nuget package,
+The goal is to reach productivity on dotnet core, as well as learn how to create and publish a Nuget package.

 ### Day 1: April 22, 2019